 5. Figure 5.36 below shows trends in landings and landings value in Rhode Island for the years 1999-2008.
 The dollar values here are nominal values only, and not adjusted for inflation, and therefore are weighted toward the more recent years.
 Landings have decreased over that time period, while the landings values have seen less fluctuation.

 Figure 5.36.
-Rhode Island commercial landings by value, 1999-2008 (includes fish caught both within and outside of the Ocean SAMP area).
+Rhode Island commercial landings by value, 1999- 2008.
 (NMFS, Fisheries Statistics Division 2009a)

 Note: dollar values are annual nominal landings values only and are not adjusted for inflation.

 540.1.1.
 Point Judith